 Haircuts are a routine activity for many of us, typically occurring every one-to-two months.
-While similar standard appointments such as dentist check-ups may make us feel unpleasant, it is likely that you find going to the hairdresser a relaxing and positive experience.
+While similar standard appointments such as dentist check-ups may make us feel unpleasant, it is likely that if you’re neurotypical, you find going to the hairdresser a relaxing and positive experience.
+However, this is not the case for everyone.

 Offer pre-visits for autistic clients